Some new perspectives on d-orthogonal polynomials: Determinants with co-polynomials entries

 \begin{proposition} The determinant $\Delta _{n}^{\left( r\right) }$ satisfies the following identity

 \end{proposition}

 \begin{proof} The proof of (\ref{B27}) follows easily from the dual recurrence relation (\ref{B39}).
-Indeed, we express each of the polynomials in the first column in the determinant $\Delta _{n}^{\left( r\right) }$ by means of (\ref{B39}) and using the linearity of the determinant with respect to its first column, we obtain
+Indeed, we express each of the polynomials in the first column of determinant $\Delta _{n}^{\left( r\right) }$ by means of (\ref{B39}) and using the linearity of the determinant with respect to its first column, we obtain

 Then, the result follows by induction on $n$. \end{proof}